schoi1337/schoi1337.github.io/_posts/2024-10-31-boardlight.md

 ## Privilege Escalation

->- Linpeas and SUID3NUM reveals that custom SUID is set for `enlightenment`.
+>- LSE and SUID3NUM reveals that custom SUID is set for `enlightenment`.
 - Public exploit to gain access as root.

 ### LSE